 We require masks and gloves for all maintenance technicians and residents while we are in or around your property to perform the work.

 We do our best to follow the guidelines set forth by the California Association of Realtors for showing properties.
-Below are links to some of their recommended forms:

 Below are some of the highlights of our showing procedures: